sonicepk/rady/README.md

 ##Other Dependcies##
 apt-get install snmp-mibs-downloader

     Make sure to edit /etc/snmp/snmp.conf
     And add the following lines.
     mibs :RFC1213-MIB:IF-MIB
     mibdirs /usr/share/mibs/ietf:/usr/share/mibs/iana:

+You need the mibs or else you will need to add the oids for ifHCInOctets, ifHCOutOctets, ifInUcastPkts and ifOutUcastPkts

 ##Running##
-Configure a cron job to run every 5 minutes for the poller and checker and wait for the e-mails to come in!
+Configure a cron job to run every 1 minute for the poller and checker and wait for the e-mails to come in!